symfony/webpack-encore/README.rst

         .addEntry('...', '...')
         .addEntry('...', '...')
         .addEntry('...', '...')
-        // this creates a 'vendor.js' file with the code of the 'jquery' and
+        // this creates a 'vendor.js' file with the code of the jQuery' and
-        // 'moment' JavaScript modules
+        // Bootstrap JavaScript modules
-        .createSharedEntry('vendor', ['jquery', 'moment'])
+        .createSharedEntry('vendor', ['jquery', 'bootstrap-sass'])

 As soon as you make this change, you need to include two extra JavaScript files on your page before any other JavaScript file: